ep3p/Sentinel_KQL/Queries/Permissions/Azure AD role assignment/README.md

 ### Azure AD role assignment

-This query can help you to detect and group Azure AD role assignments made through PIM or CoreDirectory services (PIM will use CoreDirectory internally).
+This query can help you to detect and group Azure AD role assignments made through PIM or CoreDirectory services (PIM uses CoreDirectory internally).

 A partial view of example results: